pegaltier/awesome-utils-dev/utils-coding/utils-infrastructure.md

 ## DEFINITIONS

 - What Is NAT?
 NAT stands for network address translation.
 It's a way to map multiple local private addresses to a public one before transferring the information.
 Organizations that want multiple devices to employ a single IP address use NAT, as do most home routers.

-- Virtual Machine vs Container: VM is complete.
-Container is closer to the host machine.
-No emulation of hardware.
-We share a part of the hardware. disk, network.
-To do that we segment the harware.

-- Openshift: receives config file and go to pull docker image on nexus to do the deployment.
-Internal access or external access: Cloudflare can protect external access but not necessary on internal access.
-There is one BigIP cluster for each access: internal/external, they are responsible to do the load balancing.

-Logging: Fluentd to do the bridge between different log producers. see: kibana, elastic, prometheus (host, memory, cpu, disk), prtg, shinken, pingdom